JayParikh20/DeepLearningProject/README.md

-# Self Drviing Car Deep Learning Project
+# Self Driving Car Deep Learning Project

 ## Installation Setup
 Install pre-requisites of the simulator and other depended packaged using